 How to Come up With a Blog Name The Smart Way

-If you have answered the above questions correctly and are sure of what you’re doing, here are ten ways to develop a blog name you won’t regret later.
+If you have answered the above questions correctly and are sure of what you’re doing, here are ten ways to choose a brand name you won’t regret later.

 1. Use Your Name

-One of the simplest ways to name a blog is by using your name.
+One of the simplest ways to pick a good blog name is by using your name.

 Using your name could work out if your blog topic concerns your personal experience, life, business, or services.